Describe multifactor authentication

-Multi-factor authentication verification prompts are configured to be part of the Azure AD sign-in event.
-Azure AD automatically requests and processes multi-factor authentication, without you making any changes to your applications or services.
-When a user signs in, they receive a multi-factor authentication prompt, and can choose from one of the additional verification forms that they've registered.
+Multifactor authentication verification prompts are configured to be part of the Microsoft Entra sign-in event.
+Microsoft Entra ID automatically requests and processes multifactor authentication, without you making any changes to your applications or services.
+When a user signs in, they receive a multifactor authentication prompt, and can choose from one of the additional verification forms that they've registered.

 An administrator can require certain verification methods, or the user can access their MyAccount to edit or add verification methods.

-The following additional forms of verification, described in the previous unit, can be used with Azure AD Multi-Factor Authentication:
+The following additional forms of verification, described in the previous unit, can be used with Microsoft Entra multifactor authentication:

 - Microsoft Authenticator app